Easy Shami Kebabs

 • Wash and soak split chickpea lentil for around 1 hr or more.

-• In a Pressure cook add meat, split chickpea lentil, onion, green chilli and all the spices except garam masala.
-Add 1 cup of water , cover the pressure cooker and cook for 20 minutes.
+• In a Pressure cooker add meat, split chickpea lentil, onion, green chilli and all the spices except garam masala.
+Add 1 cup of water, cover the pressure cooker and cook for 20 minutes.

 • After 20 minutes meat would be tender and falling apart.
+The cooking time for meat really depends on quality and type of meat.
+If after 20 minutes the meat is still tough, pressure cook for another 5-7 minutes.
+Make sure there is some water before cooking it again.
 If there is some water in the meat, dry it off on high heat.

 • Transfer a mixture into a wide dish or bowl.
-Using a heavy wooden spoon or potatoe masher pound the meat until it becomes pulled apart and forms a mixture.
+Using a heavy wooden spoon or potato masher pound the meat until it is pulled apart and forms a mixture.

-• Add chopped corriander/cilantro, green chillies, garam masala and eggs.
+• Add chopped coriander/cilantro, green chillies, garam masala and eggs.
 Mix until combined well.
+The mixture should be able to hold its shape when pressed together.

 • Divide the mixture into small portions and make patties.